JaleesMoeen/UK-Food-Hygiene-Ratings-Analysis-using-MongoDB/README.md

 ### 7 Observation Analysis

--  The total number of documents with a hygiene score of 20 is  41.
-The first restaurant name is 'The Chase Rest Home' and it's busienss type is 'caring premises'.
+1  The total number of documents with a hygiene score of 20 is  41.
+The most high number of establishments are these three types, and rest is not have a significant numebrs.

+- Restaurant/Cafe/Canteen              14

+- Takeaway/sandwich shop               11

+- Retailers - other                     9

-- The total number of establishments with London as the Local Authority and 'RatingValue' >= 4 is  33.
-The first name comes is 'Charlie's' i.e. and it's busienss type is 'other catering premises'.
+2  The total number of establishments with London as the Local Authority and 'RatingValue' >= 4 is  33.
+The most highest category is 'Other catering premises' as 24.

-- Here is the top 5 establishments with a RatingValue rating value of 5, sorted by lowest hygiene score, nearest to the new restaurant added, "Penang Flavours".
+3  Here is the top 5 establishments with a RatingValue rating value of 5, sorted by lowest hygiene score, nearest to the new restaurant added, "Penang Flavours".

-1  'BusinessName': 'Volunteer',     'BusinessType': 'Pub/bar/nightclub',
+- 'BusinessName': 'Volunteer',     'BusinessType': 'Pub/bar/nightclub',

-2  'BusinessName': 'Atlantic Fish Bar',    'BusinessType': 'Takeaway/sandwich shop',
+- 'BusinessName': 'Atlantic Fish Bar',    'BusinessType': 'Takeaway/sandwich shop',

-3  'BusinessName': 'Iceland',  'BusinessType': 'Retailers - supermarkets/hypermarkets',
+- 'BusinessName': 'Iceland',  'BusinessType': 'Retailers - supermarkets/hypermarkets',

-4  'BusinessName': 'TIWA N TIWA African Restaurant Ltd',   'BusinessType': 'Restaurant/Cafe/Canteen',
+- 'BusinessName': 'TIWA N TIWA African Restaurant Ltd',   'BusinessType': 'Restaurant/Cafe/Canteen',

-5  'BusinessName': 'Howe and Co Fish and Chips - Van 17',   'BusinessType': 'Mobile caterer',
+- 'BusinessName': 'Howe and Co Fish and Chips - Van 17',   'BusinessType': 'Mobile caterer',

-- Number of establishments with a hygiene score of 0:  55
+4 Number of establishments with a hygiene score of 0:  55

-- We extracted the top ten best Establishments for our News letter are here:
+5 We extracted the top ten best Establishments for our News letter are here:

 ![Alt text](Images/23_Top_ten_best_zero_hygiene.png)